In my previous post Paleo Christmas Dinner On A Budget, I shared a selection of affordable recipes and food ideas to serve for a festive evening meal.

 Cherries and mangos are Christmas favourites but are often expensive, so I like to get creative by making a fruit platter with better value for money options such as sliced kiwifruit, watermelon (goes a long way), rockmelon, grapes and then get one mango and a handful of cherries to pop on top for presentation.

 When it comes to paleo desserts, the costs can often add up because you often have to get obscure ingredients such as grain-free flours, starches, nuts and seeds.
-If you want to keep those costs downs, the easiest way is to avoid making any elaborate paleo cakes or desserts and instead serve sliced fruit with simple chocolate dip made with coconut cream, cacao and coconut oil, or get a tub of coconut ice cream to serve with fresh strawberries.
+If you want to keep those costs downs, the easiest way is to avoid making any elaborate paleo cakes or desserts and instead serve sliced fruit with a simple chocolate dip made with coconut cream, cacao and coconut oil, or get a tub of coconut ice cream to serve with fresh strawberries.

 Coconut dairy-free ice cream can often be expensive, but it might still work out cheaper than having to get a lot of baking ingredients for a single cake.
-Serve with a budget friendly fruit salad I mentioned earlier.
+Serve with a budget-friendly fruit salad I mentioned earlier.

 Serving fancy drinks and bottles of Champagne is where the costs are starting to climb very high.
 The best way to reduce alcohol costs is to buy less but get a little creative with what you’ve got.